viperdan-org/agent-framework-demo/index.md

 ## 5. Q&A – Key Question: Agent Framework on Azure Functions vs. Foundry Agent Service?

-One anticipated question is: **"If a customer wants to deploy a team of agents (e.g. an orchestrator with two worker agents and a validator), should they build it with Agent Framework on Azure Functions, or use the Azure AI Foundry Agent Service?"** This speaks to **choosing between a code-first self-hosted approach vs. a managed PaaS approach**.
+One anticipated question is: **"If a customer wants to deploy a team of agents (e.g. an orchestrator with two worker agents and a validator), should they build it with Agent Framework on Azure Functions, or use the Microsoft Foundry Agent Service?"** This speaks to **choosing between a code-first self-hosted approach vs. a managed PaaS approach**.

 ### Agent Framework on Azure Functions (or Your Own Infrastructure)